MaartenDesnouck/google-apps-script/README.md

 $ gas open [fileName|fileId]
 ```

-Get info about the linked project or a specified project:
+Show some info about the linked project or a specified project:

 ````
-$ gas info [fileName|fileId]
+$ gas show [fileName|fileId]
 ````

 There is also the beta feature of including specified external files